jsa4000/Getting-Started-NodeJS/README.md

 Download and Install Node.js from its web site (http://nodejs.org/download/).

 ###1.
+Automatic installation

-For automatic installation follow the steps described in the wizard setup.
+Follow the steps described in the wizard setup installation procedure.

 ###2.
-For manual installation (No Admin or cleaner installation)
+Manual installation (No Admin or cleaner installation)

 1. Extract the content of the msi installer using **"lessmsi"**.
 2. Open the environment variable window by using **"rundll32 sysdm.cpl,EditEnvironmentVariables"**